bradyjoslin/container-dev-pipeline-sample/README.md

 > The Visual Studio Code Remote - Containers extension lets you use a Docker container as a full-featured development environment.
 It allows you to open any folder inside (or mounted into) a container and take advantage of Visual Studio Code's full feature set.
 A devcontainer.json file in your project tells VS Code how to access (or create) a development container with a well-defined tool and runtime stack.
 This container can be used to run an application or to sandbox tools, libraries, or runtimes needed for working with a codebase. ([more](https://code.visualstudio.com/docs/remote/containers))

+**Note:** while the sample code for this project is in GitHub, this example would work the same were the repository located in an Azure DevOps Repo.

 ## Azure Pipeline Container Jobs

 [Azure Pipeline Container Jobs](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/container-phases?view=azure-devops) allow you to build and deploy your application from within a defined container instead of simply on the host the Pipeline agent is running on.
 These provide a fantastic way to provide a consistent build environment that includes any needed dependencies and configurations for CI/CD or other types of automation.